k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## Things to Configure
 1. Git Configuration - This is described in Step 5 - Configuring Git and TLS
 2. TLS Certificate and Private Key Configuration - Optional because Traefik uses its own self-signed TLS certificate for HTTPS connections by default.
+One is created for you by default for the machine.
 To provide your own, please refer to Step 5.

 ## Things to Know